ABS, SRS, 4WD, VSC lights

 VSC stands for “Vehicle Stability Control.”
 The VSC helps your vehicle maintain control in a skid by managing the power to your wheels.
+You might also see the dashboard light labeled as ESC, for “Electronic Stability Control.”
 It’s an essential safety feature that has been required by law since 2012.

-If you see a “Trac Off” light or VSC indicator, this means that your “Electronic Traction Control” is turned off or not working.
+If you see a “Trac Off” light or see the VSC indicator lit, this means that your “Electronic Traction Control” may be turned off or not working correctly.
 When you see it, you will need help from a certified mechanic to correct the problem.

 Is your 4WD Dashboard Light Flashing?